SAP Negotiations

 Best Practices:

 • Conduct (or Bluff) an RFP: Consider running an RFP process or at least a market assessment for big renewals.
 Even if you ultimately stay with SAP, the exercise gives you pricing and value comparisons.
-If SAP believes thereโ€™s a real competition, they will usually sharpen their pencil.
+If SAP believes thereโ€™s real competition, they will usually sharpen their pencil.
 For example, if negotiating SuccessFactors, engage Workday and Oracle HCM in discussions.
 For Ariba, look at Coupa or Jaggaer.
-Bring those vendors in enough that SAP gets wind of it (they often do).
+Bring in those vendors in sufficient numbers that SAP becomes aware of it (they often do).
 The mere presence of a credible alternative quote can yield concessions.

 • Know SAPโ€™s Weak Spots: SAP wants to keep you in the family.
 If thereโ€™s a module youโ€™re considering not buying from SAP, let them know.
 For instance, โ€œOur ops team is evaluating non-SAP maintenance software because SAPโ€™s was too costly โ€“ unless we can find a viable package with you.โ€ That might prompt SAP to discount that module more.
 Theyโ€™d prefer to win at a lower price than lose entirely.

 • Plan B and Exit: While it may be painful, ensure you have an exit strategy.
-Even if itโ€™s long-term (e.g., in 5 years, consider migrating to a different ERP or reducing user count via process changes), you lose leverage when SAP senses a customer isย 100% captiveย and will never leave.
+Even if itโ€™s a long-term solution (e.g., in 5 years), consider migrating to a different ERP or reducing user count through process changes.
+You lose leverage when SAP senses a customer isย 100% captiveย and will never leave.
 So keep options open โ€“ maybe some of your business is on another platform, or you have a contingency to shift some workloads.
 Communicate subtly that โ€œwe always evaluate whatโ€™s best for our businessโ€ to remind SAP that they must earn your loyalty.

 Trap: Credibility is keyโ€”empty threats can backfireโ€‹.
 If you claim youโ€™ll switch to Oracle Cloud ERP, but SAP knows you just invested in S/4HANA, they wonโ€™t buy it.
 You must be strategic: focus on plausible moves.